gateway-fm/validator-kb/reference/validator-clients.md

 ## Slashings & Slashing DB

-To prevent being slahed, each validator client keeps a slashing DB that has slasheable blocks to avoid attesting.
+To prevent being slashed, each validator client keeps a slashing DB that has slasheable blocks to avoid attesting.

 see also [Slashing And Penalties](slashings-and-penalties.md)